Chili Cook-Off Ideas

 Obviously, weekends are the best.

-are important so put some thought into it.
+are important — so be sure to put some thought and planning into them.

-Make sure you have at least 3 prizes for 1st, 2nd and 3rd place.
+Make sure you have at least 3 prizes for a 1st, 2nd and 3rd place.

 So as far as what to give for Prizes … Money is always the biggest hit. $100 for 1st — $50 for 2nd — $25 for 3rd.

 Money is nice, but a special Trophy with 1st place is great to go with it also.
 Then there are always Gift Certificates for Dinner for two or to cooking stores, something like Bed Bath & Beyond, they have really great things in that store.
 Nowadays a Gas Credit Card would be a nice Prize.
-Also besides a trophy you could have an Apron or a Chefs Hat made up for Best Chili Cook in the world or ???
-All of that kind of stuff has always been a big hit with the customers.
+Also besides a trophy, you could have an Apron or a Chefs Hat made for Best Chili Cook in the world or?
+All of these ideas have always been a big hit with the customers.

 You already have a good start with all the Chili you will have there.
 But some people just don’t like Chili and others may not want to eat Chili — so you need other goodies.
 First off make sure you have tons of grated Cheese and diced onion for the Chili.
 Sour Cream for those people that need to cool down the spice a bit.
 Then have hot-dogs and maybe burgers.
 Always, always, always have some veggie trays and/or a huge salad.
 Cut up fruit is nice too.
 Then have plenty of crackers or some rolls and you pretty much have all you need for a successful Cook-Off.
 Unless of course, you want to have desserts.
 That is up to you.
 Cookies, cake etc.

 First and foremost, make sure you tell all entries to bring their Chili in a big Crock-Pot and be sure to have a few in the bar in case they didn’t do that.